2468ben/ityms/README.md

    Site for grammar police, acts like Twitter + Find/Replace Sinatra+Redis, designed to be simple, fast, almost from scratch and so clear the code doesn't need documentation.

 Sadly this is my only open source repo because I mostly work on "valuable" code that can't be released.
 So please critique my one "valueless" little toddler of a site.
+And in the holy spirit of open source, I sincerely hope this helps someone as it helped me.

 -Ben Donaldson